China's Ai Weiwei threatened with bigamy, pornography charges

 But the bearded artist has still been a persistent irritant to authorities, communicating with his supporters on Twitter and calling for a public forum to discuss a tax case.

-Ai said police told him on Thursday morning that he "should not talk to the press, you should not criticize the government".
+Ai said police told him on Thursday morning that he "should not talk to the press, you should not criticise the government".

 Ai said he had consulted a lawyer.